Mohammad Khiabani's uprising: Targets

 Mohammad Khiabani considered the Tabriz uprising as a continuation and salvation of the Constitutional Revolution, so he, referring to the failure of the Constitutional Revolution to achieve its goals, emphasized the need for a new movement.
-The Mohammad Khiabani's uprising was based on a belief system and ideological movement that its target was the upliftment of Iran based on the principles of democracy, and there were fundamental differences between this uprising and armed uprisings such as the Jungle Movement of Gilan.
+Mohammad Khiabani's uprising was based on a belief system and ideological movement that its target was the upliftment of Iran based on the principles of democracy, and there were fundamental differences between this uprising and armed uprisings such as the Jungle Movement of Gilan.
 He was well versed in the principles of sociology and was a scientist who knew the way to victory in the development of consciousness and intellectual revolution.

-Considering that after the independence of the Caucasus and the change of its name to the Republic of Azerbaijan, and the unwillingness of the uprising to join them, Ismail Amirkhizi suggested that the uprising change the name of Iran 's Azerbaijan to Azadistan, while the Azerbaijanis and the uprising, did not want to secede from Iran.
+Considering that after the independence of the Caucasus and the change of its name to the Republic of Azerbaijan, and the unwillingness of the uprising to join them, Ismail Amirkhizi suggested that the uprising change the name of Iran's Azerbaijan to Azadistan, while the Azerbaijanis and the uprising, did not want to secede from Iran.
 Mohammad Khiabani said in one of his speeches:

 We libertarians have a wish and a belief, we all say that true constitutionalism rules in the country, personal influences and privileges should be abolished and obsoleted, the sovereignty of the nation should be real - That is, to rely on and cite the sovereignty of the nation - We say should be justice, equality and freedom.

 On the other hand, in some sources, such as Kasravi and Mojtahedi, they have described the Khiabani's targets as gross and suspicious, and have said that he longed for the government.
 But this was not evident in the Khiabani's behavior.
 Among the documents that are presented for the desire for autonomy in the Khiabani's behavior, at least at that time, are his telegrams to the Cabinet in Tehran in which he explicitly stated that he was not willing to accept anyone from Tehran as governor, but he wants a budget from Tehran.
 When Mokhber-ol Saltaneh Hedayat was sent as governor from Tehran, Khiabani refused to accept him and gave him an ultimatum, which resulted in Mokhber-ol Saltaneh recoursing to the military.